maxpert/RedisDirectory/README.md

 Redis storage engine for Lucene
 ===============================

-_The repo is under baby stages and in no way production ready; yet it lays the fundamental foundation and aims to be usable in production_.
+**I am not maintaining or developing this project anymore, however it does a proof of concept to replace Lucene's storage engine Redis (can be distributed filesystem)**.
 You can read about [my blog post here](http://blog.creapptives.com/post/33172587388/smoking-lucene-on-redis).

 Requirements